If you receive Medicare or Medicaid benefits, you are eligible for the following types of care:

 - Short-Term Inpatient Care

-In the hospital, or at Montefiore, this care is provided when necessary for pain management or to manage acute or chronic symptoms that cannot be cared for in the home.
+At the Maltz Hospice House, this care is provided when necessary for pain management or to manage acute or chronic symptoms that cannot be cared for in the home.

 Hospice Services Covered by Medicaid and Medicare